garrettbolen/Haskell-Blog/README.md

 # Haskell-Blog
-This is a blog created by Garrett Bolen to help people learn how to use the programming language Haskell.
+This is a blog created by Garrett Bolen for people learning the programming language Haskell.

 Table of contents: